Garage Door Cables Replacement: A Step-by-Step Guide

 Removing the Old Cable

-Find the drum on the problem side of the garage door.
+First, find the drum on the problem side of the garage door.
 Use a wrench to loosen the set screws on the drum.
 Then, you can take out the old cable.

 Attaching the New Cable